-Tomorrow is Election Day for the European Parliament and Borough elections in London; that there is universal suffrage for those of 18 and over is something that is now taken for granted.
-A pillar box on the edge of Blackheath may not seem the most obvious place for a piece of political history, but on 17 December 1913 an earlier version of this pillar box, in roughly this location, was one piece of the jigsaw in getting Votes for Women.
+Universal suffrage for those of 18 and over is something that is now taken for granted; it wasn’t always thus though.
+A pillar box on the edge of Blackheath may not seem the most obvious place for a piece of political history, but on 17 December 1912 an earlier version of this pillar box, in roughly this location, was one piece of the jigsaw in getting Votes for Women.

 A postbox on Aberdeen Terrace, which included some of what is now Pagoda Gardens, was the target of local suffragettes and had a black dye poured into it by three women, including one in an early wheelchair.
 Two of them were followed by a witness into Blackheath and then arrested.